Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Clemson and its opponents have gone over the current 43-point total in seven of 11 games (63.6%) this season.
+- Clemson's games this season have gone over 43 points seven of 11 times.

-- South Carolina's games have gone over 43 points in five of 10 chances this season.
+- So far this season, 50% of South Carolina's games (5/10) have had more combined points than Saturday's total of 43.

-- The two teams combine to score 49.8 points per game, 6.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 49.8, is 6.8 points above Saturday's over/under.

-- The 40.1 combined points per game that these two squads have allowed this season are 2.9 fewer than the 43 total in this contest.
+- This contest's over/under is 2.9 points above the 40.1 these two squads combine to allow per game this season.

-- Tigers games this season feature an average total of 49.6 points, a number 6.6 points higher than Saturday's over/under.
+- The average total in Tigers games this season is 49.6, 6.6 points more than Saturday's over/under of 43.

-- The 43-point total for this game is 7.1 points below the 50.1 points per game average total in Gamecocks games this season.
+- The 43-point over/under for this game is 7.1 points below the 50.1 points per game average total in Gamecocks games this season.

 Clemson Stats and Trends

-- In Clemson's 11 games this season, it has three wins against the spread.
+- Clemson has three wins against the spread in 11 games this season.

-- The Tigers have yet to cover the spread this season when favored by 11.5 points or more in five chances.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 11.5 points or more (in five chances).

-- Clemson's games this year have hit the over five times in 11 opportunities (45.5%).
+- Clemson's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- When Clemson records more than 23.7 points, it is 3-2 against the spread and 5-0 overall.
+- Clemson is 3-2 against the spread and 5-0 overall in games when it records more than 23.7 points.

-- When Clemson totals more than 356.5 yards, the team is 2-3 against the spread and 5-0 overall.
+- In games that Clemson piles up over 356.5 yards, the team is 2-3 against the spread and 5-0 overall.

-- This year, the Tigers have 17 turnovers, six fewer than the Gamecocks have takeaways (23).
+- The Tigers have turned the ball over 17 times this season, six fewer than the Gamecocks have forced (23).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.